thebkv/bkv/exodus16.md

 > “it did not stink, neither was there any worm therein.”

-The physical difference follows the command of God.

-When Israel keeps manna against His instruction, it corrupts.
+When Israel keeps manna against God's instruction, it corrupts.
 When Israel keeps manna according to His instruction, it remains good.

 The lesson is **obedience to the order God gives**.